 Patient and client experience is recognised as a key element in the delivery of quality healthcare.
-In line with this, the Public Health Agency (PHA) is carrying out an extensive piece of work across all Health and Social Care Trusts (HSCTs),
+In line with this, the Public Health Agency (PHA) is responsible for leading the Regional Patient Client Experience (PCE) Programme for Northern Ireland, with the aim of embedding a more patient and client-focused approach to feedback of services and shaping future healthcare in Northern Ireland.
+For more information about the complete programme go to Engage

 Before completing one of our surveys read the Frequently Asked Questions included in the following link: